madebits/madebits.github.io/blog/2017/2017-10-05-Clustering-Express-Node-Servers.md

 <!--- tags: nodejs -->

-Following code assembled from looking at various places enables process cluseting for Node.js Express applications.
+Following code, assembled from looking at various places, enables process cluseting for Node.js Express applications.
 The actual Express server code is loaded via `require('./server')`.
 Rest of code is generic and can be reused with any server.

 ```javascript
 'use strict';